redecentralize/alternative-internet/README.md

 * [Yaler](https://yaler.net/) is a simple, open and scalable relay infrastructure for secure Web and SSH access to embedded systems located behind a firewall, NAT or mobile network router.

-* [Younity](http://getyounity.com/) is a "personal cloud" that lets users share their files between their devices, without uploading them to one centralised server.

 * [Zero Bin](http://0bin.net/) is an open source alternative for pastebin with burn-after-read function & client side encryption.
 Source code is also available on github https://github.com/sametmax/0bin

 * [ZeroTier One](https://www.zerotier.com/) is an open source application that creates huge distributed Ethernet networks.
 It makes use of supernodes, but these run the same code as ordinary nodes and end-to-end encryption protects all unicast traffic.
 Semi-commercial with a freemium model.